Cornucopia-Swift/CornucopiaStreams/README.md

 … handle stream events in your StreamDelegate …
 ```

-**Application Note**: For some connection schemes, this library returns _proxy objects_ instead of the actual streams,
+**Application Note 1**: For some connection schemes, this library returns _proxy objects_ instead of the actual streams,
 therefore you might receive stream events from objects other than the ones you have been returned.
 If ­– in your `StreamDelegate` ­– you have previously compared the stream event objects to the stored objects,
 you will have to adjust for that, e.g.: